Bürgerschaft of Bremen: Current composition

-After the elections of 10 May 2015, the composition of the Bürgerschaft is as follows:
+After the elections of 10 May 2015, the composition of the Bürgerschaft was as follows:

+After the 1956 elections, the composition of the Bürgerschaft is as follows:

 Elections are conducted using proportional representation systems in both voting districts Bremen (68 seats) and Bremerhaven (15 seats), with a minimum of 5% vote share per voting district to receive any seats.
 The 5% rule is used separately, thus allowing the German People's Union to join the Bürgerschaft by winning 5.7% of the votes in Bremerhaven while winning only 2.75% in the whole state of Bremen.

 The 68 members from Bremen also form the Stadtbürgerschaft (city council for the City of Bremen only), which is elected by an extended electorate: the minimum age for voting is 16 instead of 18 and all citizens of the European Union are allowed to vote.
 It is the only German state parliament with a 4-year, rather than 5-year term.
 These additional votes created a green Stadtbürgerschaft-only member and a SPD non-Stadtbürgerschaft member from Bremen(City) after the 2003 elections.

 In 1979, the Bremer Grüne Liste managed to join the Bürgerschaft, thus being the first Green Party to ever enter a German Landtag.